GoogleChromeLabs/wordpressdev/README.md

 ## Contributing

-Any kind of contributions to Feature Policy are welcome.
+Any kind of contributions to WordPressDev are welcome.
 Please [read the contributing guidelines](https://github.com/GoogleChromeLabs/wordpressdev/blob/master/CONTRIBUTING.md) to get started.